Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version)

-\paragraph{Benchmarks and Metrics} For RQ1 and RQ2, we target concurrency-bug benchmarks from prior work: SCTBench~\cite{Thomson16-sctbench} and JaConTeBe~\cite{Lin15-jacontebe}.
+\myparagraph{Benchmarks and Metrics} For RQ1 and RQ2, we target concurrency-bug benchmarks from prior work: SCTBench~\cite{Thomson16-sctbench} and JaConTeBe~\cite{Lin15-jacontebe}.
 SCTBench is a set of micro-benchmarks of concurrency bugs using the \code{pthreads} library and with explicit assertions.
 For our evaluation, we manually translated the subset of 28 programs with the ``CS'' prefix to Java (as these were self-contained and also used in prior work~\cite{Cordeiro11, Deligiannis23-coyote, Wen22-period, Wolff24-rff})---the translation converted \code{pthreads} mutex lock operations to Java \code{synchronized} blocks.
-For programs with data races, we replaced unsynchronized memory accesses with corresponding \code{volatile} accesses in the Java translations; this is sound because the benchmarks are designed for sequentially consistent executions and the buggy behavior is retained.
-JaConTeBe is a benchmark suite derived from real-world concurrency bugs in open-source Java software~\cite{Lin15-jacontebe}.
+For programs with data races, we replaced unsynchronized memory accesses with corresponding \code{volatile} accesses in the Java translations; this is sound because \diffadd{the bugs intended by the benchmark are other types of race conditions (e.g., atomicity violations) not the data races themselves.
+So when we mark variables as volatile---as a real user would do if they found the data race via a race detector and then patched it---the atomicity bug still remains.}\diffrm{the benchmarks are designed for sequentially consistent executions and the buggy behavior is retained.} JaConTeBe is a benchmark suite derived from real-world concurrency bugs in open-source Java software~\cite{Lin15-jacontebe}.
 The original suite includes both application bugs and OpenJDK bugs---we use a subset of 25 bugs whose test cases have oracles and which come from application projects (such as Apache Log4J, DBCP, Derby, and Groovy).
 For each of the 53 benchmark programs, we run each tool's random search for up to 10 minutes and repeat this experiment 20 times to get statistical confidence.

 For RQ1, we measure the wall clock time and the number of executions to find each bug if discovered in some run.

 For RQ2, we measure run-time performance by comparing the number of executions per second on the 53 programs with the randomized search running the whole 10 minutes whether or not a bug is encountered,\footnote{If we stop the search when a bug is found, then the performance appears to be dominated by the JVM startup time when bugs are found quickly.} and then count the number of iterations of the search completed.
 This approach allows us to reliably measure steady-state performance for all tools.